KTH/kth-nodejs-16/README.md

 `-- npm@7.15.1
 ```

-## What tag (version) should I use?

-We recommended that you use the SemVer without hash (kth-nodejs:*16.0.0*).
-Unlike normal images SemVer numbers are reused when we rebuild the image each night to get the latest security patches.
-Very seldon if ever we update the minor version (16.X.0).
-If you wish to stick to a specific commit you can also look in the [Docker Hub for a specifc version](https://hub.docker.com/r/kthse/kth-nodejs/tags/) where you whould see something like `16.0.0_7cf8e98`, where *7cf8e98* is the the Git commit hash.
-Then you will be sure exacly what it is you are useing.
-But please Note, if you use a specific tag like 16.0.0_7cf8e98 you will only get nightly security upgrades aslong as the Git commit is also the Git HEAD.
-After that the image will slowly rotten.
+## Tags

+By default there will always be 2 tags to every build.
+The first tag contains date of the build, buildversion and 4 first chars from that builds commit sha.
+the second is "latest" there will always only one latest version, replacing the previous version.
+This will provide a linear insight in the build history.

 ## What operating system does this image use?

 The image also contains build information from when the operating system was built.
-This information is located in the root in a file called `KTH_OS` run: `docker run kthse/kth-nodejs:8.11.0 cat /KTH_OS` to view your image.
+This information is located in the root in a file called `KTH_OS` run: `docker run kthregistry.azurecr.io/kth-nodejs-16 cat /KTH_NODEJS`. to view your image, and make sure you are logged in to the ACR as mentioned above.

 ```bash
 Alpine version: 3.13.5
 Build date: Sun Jun 20 23:18:18 UTC 2021
 ```